-Facebook Ads Overview
+Facebook Ads overview

-For instance, you’re running a campaign that emphasizes brand awareness.
+For instance, you’re running a campaign which emphasizes brand awareness.
 You may want to include related metrics such as ad frequency, CPM and CTR.
 If your campaign has a high CPM and a low CTR, you may assume that audiences find your ads irrelevant.
 In that case, you can try to narrow down the audience, improve ad messaging or increase your ad relevance score.
 In other cases, if you have a high ad frequency and a low CTR, you may want to change your ad image or targeted audience to avoid ad fatigue.

-You can also see what are the top-performing ads, discover the highest ROAS campaign that you may want to scale and detect low ad performance that needs further investigation.
+You can also see what are the top performing ads, discover the highest ROAS campaign that you may want to scale and detect low ad performance that needs further investigation.

 If Facebook is the king of social networks then Google is the king of search engines.
 Google Ads and Facebook Ads are two gorillas in the PPC world.
-There is no “either-or” rule when it comes to deciding on which platform you want to run ads.
+There is no “either – or” rule when it comes to deciding on which platform you want to run ads.
 Marketers are free to use both.

 Is Facebook better for a high-level targeting?
 Does Google drive more traffic to your website?
 From which platform people tend to convert faster?
 All of these questions can be easily answered by Google Ads vs Facebook Ads comparison report.